szabogabor91/gimlet-website/src/concepts/the-sane-helm-guide.md

 ## Configuring releases with Helm's values.yaml file

-It is a good practice to store configuration values in a declerative form, in a file that you can version control.
+It is good practice to store configuration values in a declarative form, in a file that you can version control.

 Let's change the password of the Postgresql installation once again.